 Step 2 CK Is the New Step 1: Why Your Score Matters More Than Ever

-If you are a medical student preparing for the 2026 or 2027 Match, your Step 2 CK score is the single most important number on your application.
-Here is what the data shows and what it means for your preparation.
+If you are a medical student preparing for the 2026 or 2027 Match, your Step 2 CK score is the single most consequential number on your application.
+That much is common knowledge at this point.
+Here is what the standard advice misses: how programs actually use your score behind closed doors, what the shelf-to-Step pipeline means for your preparation timeline, and why a borderline score is not the death sentence most forums claim it is.

 The Shift: From Step 1 to Step 2 CK

-When Step 1 became pass/fail, that screening function did not disappear.
-It migrated to Step 2 CK.
-Programs still need a standardized metric to compare applicants across medical schools, and Step 2 CK is now that metric.
+When Step 1 became pass/fail in January 2022, its screening function migrated to Step 2 CK within a single Match cycle.
+Programs still need a standardized metric to compare applicants across medical schools, and Step 2 CK is now that metric, often with the same cutoff mentality that previously governed Step 1.

 Average Step 2 CK Scores by Specialty (2024–2025 Match Data)